vc-74/DotNetBenchmarking/FunctionCall/Addition/StaticallyCompiled/README.md

 # Statically compiled Add function execution

 ## Description
-This benchmark compares different methods of executing statically compiled code calculating the sum of two integers by:
+This benchmark compares different methods of executing statically compiled code calculating the sum of two integers, equivalent to:
-### NoFunction
-Addition implemented without using a function
 ```csharp
 int loops = Loops;
 for (int a = 0; a < loops; a++)